rust-stuco/lectures/week3/slides.md

 Pattern Matching is an incredibly powerful tool.

 * Gives you more utilities for managing a program’s control flow
-* Allows you to you quickly and cleanly case on structures, typically enums.
+* Allows you to you quickly and cleanly case on structures, typically enums
-* Very useful for compilers and parsers.
+* Very useful for compilers and parsers
 * Rust has many more patterns than we have time to cover!
     * Read [Chapter 18](https://doc.rust-lang.org/book/ch18-00-patterns.html) of the Rust Book to find out more!
         * _Will take less than 20 minutes_